project-arcana/phantasm-hardware-interface/README.md

 ## Threading

-With one exception, phi is entirely free-threaded and internally synchronized.
+With one exception, PHI is entirely free-threaded and internally synchronized.
 The synchronization is minimal, and parallel recording of command lists is encouraged, which takes place on thread-local components.
 The exception is the `Backend::submit` method, which must only be called on one thread at a time.

 ## Resource States

-phi exposes a simplified version of resource states, especially when compared to Vulkan.
+PHI exposes a simplified version of resource states, especially when compared to Vulkan.
 Additionally, resource transitions only ever specify the after-state, the before-state is internally tracked (including thread- and record-order safety).

 When transitioning towards `shader_resource` or `unordered_access`, the shader stage(s) which will use the resource next must also be specified.

 ## Main Loop

 In the steady state, there is very little interaction with the backend apart from `command_list` recording and submission.
-A prototypical phi main loop looks like this:
+A prototypical PHI main loop looks like this:

 ```C++
 while (window_open)